-1. Increase participation of individuals with disabilities and/or center staff on community, regional and state boards/committees/task forces that previously have not had representation from the disability community.
+- 1. Increase participation of individuals with disabilities and/or center staff on community, regional and state boards/committees/task forces that previously have not had representation from the disability community. - 2.
+Disaster preparation and relief plans which address the needs and concerns of people with disabilities will be adopted by one county in the Center's service area.